-Kaili's set to lose vice-president seat as Qatar fallout hits MEPs
+Kaili set to lose vice-president seat as Qatar fallout hits MEPs

 Greek socialist Eva Kaili is set to lose her seat as vice-president of the European Parliament after being arrested and charged with corruption in an affair linked to Qatari influence peddling.